E-Commerce-Umbrella/Documents/Linux.md

 ```

 ### 10) Canocile domain name
-The project front will use a .local domain to make all API calls.
-Add www.shoppinchill.local to your /etc/hosts file.
+The project front will use a .localhost domain to make all API calls.
+Add www.shoppinchill.localhost to your /etc/hosts file.
 Ensure your DNS is already configured and your canocile domain name is working correctly.
 For example, http://www.yoursite.com should take you to your site.
 ```
-echo '127.0.0.1 ecomumbrella.local www.ecomumbrella.local' | tee -a /etc/hosts
+echo '127.0.0.1 ecomumbrella.local www.ecomumbrella.localhost' | tee -a /etc/hosts
-echo '127.0.0.1 shoppinchill.local www.shoppinchill.local' | tee -a /etc/hosts
+echo '127.0.0.1 shoppinchill.local www.shoppinchill.localhost' | tee -a /etc/hosts
-echo '127.0.0.1 orderpacked.local www.orderpacked.local' | tee -a /etc/hosts
+echo '127.0.0.1 orderpacked.local www.orderpacked.localhost' | tee -a /etc/hosts
 ```